sphinxlogic/.github/profile/README.md

 Launch A Suitable Developer Commad Prompt.

-and execute env.bat, the buildall.bat.
+and execute env.bat, then buildall.bat.

 HAVE FUN!